-White, Poelti lead Spurs past short-handed Jazz 119-111
+White, Poeltl lead Spurs past short-handed Jazz 119-111

 TIP INS

-Jazz: Juwan Morgan injured his right knee after hauling in an offensive rebound with 2:32 left and was taken to the locker room. … Joe Ingles played 16 minutes in the first half and finished with 12 points on 4-of-8 shooting from the field.
+Jazz: Joe Ingles played 16 minutes in the first half and finished with 12 points on 4-of-8 shooting from the field.
 He did not play in the second half as the Jazz just wanted to help him condition.

 Spurs: Will play the Jazz again on Aug.
 13